Headless Commerce: Everything You Need To Know

 What Are The Challenges Of Headless Commerce?

 Although it has many benefits, there are also some downsides.
-One of the biggest challenges is figuring out how to integrate all of the disparate systems required to run a modern eCommerce operation.
+One of the biggest challenges is figuring out how to integrate all disparate systems required to run a modern eCommerce operation.
 The front-end website is integrated with the back-end order management and fulfilment systems in a traditional setup.

 Another challenge is managing customer expectations.
 Since the front-end website is no longer connected to the back-end systems, providing accurate information about product availability, shipping times, and other important details can be difficult.